Khaju Bridge: History

-The Khaju Bridge was built around 1650, under the reign of Abbas II, the seventh shah of Safavid Iran, on the foundations of an older bridge.
+The Khaju Bridge was built around 1650, during the reign of Abbas II, the seventh shah of Safavid Iran, on the foundations of an older bridge.
 The existing inscriptions suggest that the bridge was repaired in 1873.
 There is a pavilion located in the center of the structure, inside which Abbas II would have once sat, admiring the view.
-Today, remnants of a stone seat is all that is left of the king's chair.
+Today, remnants of a stone seat is all that is left of the shah's chair.

 In words of Arthur Pope and Jean Chardin, Khaju is "the culminating monument of Persian bridge architecture and one of the most interesting bridges extant ... where the whole has rhythm and dignity and combines in the happiest consistency, utility, beauty, and recreation."

 The poets of Isfahan wrote beautiful poems on the Khajoo bridge and in these poems they praised its beauties.
 Among these poems is the long poem by Saeb Tabrizi which describes one of the days of celebration and illumination next to this bridge.

 According to historians and scholars who have studied the Safavid dynasty, Shah Abbas II's goal in building the Khajoo Bridge was to connect the two districts of Khajoo and the Hassanabad Gate with Takht-e Folad and Shiraz Road.
 Tourists who came to Isfahan at different times praised the beauty of the Khajoo Bridge and considered it one of the eternal masterpieces of Iranian and Islamic architecture.